syncfusion/ej2-react-docs/src/treegrid/treegrid/excel-export.md

 To use excel export, You need to inject the **ExcelExport** module in treegrid.

+To get start quickly with exporting functionalities, you can check on this video:
+`youtube:Rz24Nk4eSEY`

 {% tab template="treegrid/excel-export", sourceFiles="app/App.tsx", compileJsx=true %}

 ```typescript